fbpx

 Downsides of the Software

-The biggest problem that most people have with MYOB is that it is still operating as a desktop version.
-Unfortunately, this means that you’ll end up having to upgrade to newer versions of the software each time they’re released.
+The biggest problem that most people have with MYOB is that it still operates as a desktop version.
+Unfortunately, this means that you’ll have to upgrade to newer versions of the software each time they’re released.

-This can be quite a nuisance because all the users will have to make sure that they’ve all updated their software; otherwise, things could get messy.
+This can be quite a nuisance because all the users will have to ensure they’ve all updated their software; otherwise, things could get messy.

 But they’re new to the cloud technology game, so hopefully, we’ll see some improvement in this aspect.